 To: Technical Publications Manager Total Pages Sent

 RE: Reader Response

-Fron m: Name
+Fron n: Name

 Company

-City / State / ZIP / Country

 Telephone: () FAX: ()

-Appl lication (optional):
+lication (optional):

 Wou ıld you like a reply?YN

-Devi ice: PIC18F87J11 Family Literature Number: DS39778B
+Devi ice: PIC18F87J50 Family Literature Number: DS39775B

 Que stions:

-1. \ What are the best features of this docur ment?
+1. \ What are the best features of this docu ment?

-- 2. I How does this document meet your har dware and software development needs? - ა I Do you find the organization of this doc umant assy to follow?
-If not why?
-J. I bo you find the organization of this doct unient easy to follow: If flot, why: - 4.
-What additions to the document do you think would enhance the structure and subject?
+2. I How does this document meet your har dware and software development needs?

+3. [ Do you find the organization of this doc ument easy to follow?
+If not, why?

+4. \ What additions to the document do you think would enhance the structure and subject?

+-

+-

-5. \ What deletions from the document coul d be made without affecting the overall usefulness? - 6.
-I Is there any incorrect or misleading info rmation (what and whore)?
-0. 1 is there any incorrect or misleading into miation (what and where): - 7.
-I How would you improve this document? ?
+5. \ What deletions from the document coul d be made without affecting the overall usefulness?

+=

+6. I Is there any incorrect or misleading info rmation (what and where)?

+-

+- 7 ' Llow would you improve this document

+7. I How would you improve this document t T

+-

+-